dmaganto/dmaganto.github.io/_posts/2024-02-07-scaffolding-projects-with-github-actions.md

   - Automation
 ---

-Usually in many projects we need to create different respositories with similar folder structure.
-In this case you can use Github Templates that I will dedicate another post in the blog.
-In this post I'd like to talk about how to use Github Actions to scaffolding monorepo repositories using CookieCutter in a selfservice way.
+Usually, in many projects, we need to create different repositories with a similar folder structure.
+In this scenario, you can use GitHub Templates, which I will cover in another blog post.
+For now, in this post, I'd like to discuss how to use GitHub Actions to scaffold monorepo repositories using CookieCutter in a self-service manner.

 ## CookieCutter
 CookieCutter is a tool that help us creating templates using Jinja2 as templating language.
 Some examples are: